Technology and Distance Programs (TDP)Degree:

 What are you future career plans?

-After graduation, I will be moving to Chicago to work as a Business Analyst for United Airlines.
+After graduation, I will be moving to Chicago to work as a Salesforce Administrator for United Airlines.
 I hope to one day continue my education with a Master’s in Business Administration or a Master’s in Learning & Organizational Change.

 How has working with TDP helped you along with your program?